 8 Love never fails.
 But whether there are prophecies, they will fail; whether there are tongues, they will cease; whether there is knowledge, it will vanish away.
 9 For we know in part and we prophesy in part.
 10 But when that which is perfect has come, then that which is in part will be done away.”
 (1 Corinthians 13:8–10, NKJV)

-The abiding superiority of love over the temporarily miraculous spiritual gifts (a discussion of which Paul had introduced in 1 Corinthians 12:1) is the “more excellent way” that was to control their use of those gifts (1 Corinthians 12:31).
-The partial things in this passage are the miraculous gifts given by apostles through the laying on hands (Acts 8:14-17; 19:6).
-That “which is perfect” in this context is the completed result of those gifts, namely, the full and final revelation of the gospel of Christ.
-When the miraculous gifts served their purpose of revealing, inspiring and confirming the gospel of Christ, they were “done away” with like so much scaffolding around a building whose construction is complete.
+The abiding superiority of love over the temporarily miraculous spiritual gifts (a discussion of which Paul had introduced in 1 Corinthians 12:1) is the “more excellent way” that was to control the use of those gifts (1 Corinthians 12:31).
+The partial things in this passage are the miraculous gifts given by the apostles through the laying on of their hands (Acts 8:14-17; 19:6).
+In this context, that “which is perfect” is the completed result of those gifts, namely, the full and final revelation of the gospel of Christ.
+When the miraculous gifts served their purpose of revealing, inspiring and confirming the gospel of Christ, they were “done away” with, like so much scaffolding around a building whose construction is complete.
 The “perfect” in this text is not Jesus, nor is His second coming in view (that is a forced and arbitrary interpretation).
 The Corinthian Christians needed to learn and use love as they exercised their miraculous gifts.
 The gifts would cease but love never ends.
 Love must be the compelling motive of all we do.
 Always.
 Because love never fails.
 It never vanishes away.

 22 But be doers of the word, and not hearers only, deceiving yourselves.
 23 For if anyone is a hearer of the word and not a doer, he is like a man observing his natural face in a mirror; 24 for he observes himself, goes away, and immediately forgets what kind of man he was.
 25 But he who looks into the perfect law of liberty and continues in it, and is not a forgetful hearer but a doer of the work, this one will be blessed in what he does.
 (James 1:22–25, NKJV)